-This post will tell you about my experiences in Astana, how it made me appreciate Almaty (and later move there!), and what to do in the city if you so happen to find yourself there.
+This post will tell you about my experiences in Astana, how it made me appreciate Almaty (and later move there!), and things to do in Astana if you so happen to find yourself there.

 How I Ended Up in Astana